washingtona4/email-privacy-tool/README.md

 ./setup.sh
 ```

 > **GitHub authentication note:** When cloning, use your GitHub username and a Personal Access Token as the password — not your GitHub account password.
 Generate one at GitHub → Settings → Developer Settings → Personal Access Tokens → Tokens (classic) → check the **repo** scope → Generate.
+Copy the token immediately — you cannot see it again after leaving the page.

 ### Step 11: Take Your tool-installed Snapshot
 Before taking this snapshot:
 - Log out of any accounts in Firefox (Gmail, Claude, etc.)
 - Clear all browser history and cookies: Firefox Settings → Privacy & Security → Clear Data → check everything → Clear
+- Close the terminal

 Then in VirtualBox:
 - Go to **Machine → Take Snapshot**